wytbwytb/WEN/README.md

 - [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/): We use the train/val sets of PASCAL VOC 2007+2012 for training and the test set of PASCAL VOC 2007 for evaluation.
 We randomly split the 20 object classes into 15 base classes and 5 novel classes, and we consider 3 random splits.
 The splits can be found in [fsdet/data/datasets/builtin_meta.py](fsdet/data/datasets/builtin_meta.py).
 The default seed of PASCAL VOC that is used to report performace in research papers can be found [here](http://dl.yf.io/fs-det/datasets/).

-- [X-ray FSOD](https://pan.baidu.com/s/14Thd8Rkc-789mZMm3kjKNQ)(key:xray): We use the train set of X-ray FSOD for training and the test set of X-ray FSOD for evaluation.
+- X-ray FSOD: We use the train set of X-ray FSOD for training and the test set of X-ray FSOD for evaluation.
 We randomly split the 20 object classes into 15 base classes and 5 novel classes, and we consider 3 random splits.
 The splits can be found in [fsdet/data/datasets/builtin_meta.py](fsdet/data/datasets/builtin_meta.py).
 (Note that in this repository, **the X-ray FSOD dataset is named RFS**).
-The default seed of X-ray FSOD that is used to report performace in research papers can be found in the folder: Xray FSOD/train/split.
+The default seed of X-ray FSOD that is used to report performace in research papers can be found in the folder: Xray FSOD/train/split.(Download Link: If you want to access the dataset, please sign the <a href="./Commitment.pdf">PDF</a> file and send it to cvresearcher@163.com.
+After receiving your request, we will rely with the download link soon.)

 ## Code Structure